Welcome to our great Best Buy guide!

-Then does some 20 years old speakers from CerwinVega sound extremely good, if they are placed right...
-Specially the huge models with 15" bass, which normally sound a lot more open and clear than any other speaker, even at a whispering low volume (when almost any other sound muddy) and they are in addition extremely sensitive / efficient, producing 101db/w/m and over 114db ultra clear music (illegal at a disco) with just a 20 watt amplifier...
+Then does some very old speakers from Cerwin-Vega sound extremely good, if they are placed right...
+Specially the huge models made 1982 to 1993 with 15" bass, which normally sound a lot more open and clear than any other speaker, even at a whispering low volume (when almost any other sound muddy) and they are in addition extremely sensitive / efficient, normally producing 101db/w/m and over 114db ultra clear music (illegal at a disco) with just a 20 watt amplifier...
 But, they must first be placed about 40-50cm (from the edge of the bass element) above the floor, which otherwise give bad reflections and bloated bass...

 Click a picture, to see the big one!

-I have two pair of CerwinVega AT100 and these excellent speakers give deep detailed bass from 28 hz and a purely delicious treble up to 28000 hz, that is both ultra detailed and soft...
-And they are also extremely effective with 101db (from 1 watt, at 1 meter) give less then 0.5% distortion at 96db handle 400 watt continuously (so they can produce 127db ultra clear music) and each one weight 45kg...
+I have two pair of Cerwin-Vega AT100 which was the finest model they made and these excellent speakers give deep detailed bass from 28 hz and a purely delicious treble up to 28000 hz, that is both ultra detailed and soft...
+And they are also extremely effective with 101db (from 1 watt, at 1 meter) give less then 0.5% distortion at 96db handle 400 watt continuously, so they can actually produce 127db ultra clear music...
+And each one weight 45kg...
 But the mid range doesn't sound better (or worse) compared with the best of the competition...
-CerwinVega are nowadays marketed for people who want "great disco sound" but most of the old models from 1987 to 1993 with 15 inch bass, are actually incredible accurate and sound clearly better that every "high end" speakers I have compared, with help of some other "reference" speakers that did sound rather close...
-Friends have also visit me with over thirty other speakers since 1988 and some was over 10 times more expensive, but everyone prefer anyhow my slightly modified speakers.
+CerwinVega are nowadays marketed for people who want "great disco sound" but most of the old models from 1982 to 1993 with 15 inch bass, are actually incredible accurate and sound clearly better that every "high end" speakers I have compared, sometimes with help of some other "reference" speakers that did sound very close...
+Friends have also visit me with over thirty other speakers since 1981 when I bough the now iconic Cerwin-Vega H15 nicknamed "the safe" and some speakers was over 10 times more expensive, but everyone prefer anyhow my slightly modified speakers.